 (By Juan Cole)

 Edward Snowden’s Christmas address, carried by the British Channel 4, concentrated on the disappearance of privacy.
 He said that a child born today might “never know what it means to have a private moment to themselves, an unrecorded, unanalyzed thought.”
 People walk around with a tracking device in their pockets, he noted, and as we now know, the NSA is collecting the metadata of those phones, which includes location information.
-He said that this disappearance of privacy is important because privacy “is what allows us to determine who we are and who we want to be.”

 In focusing on privacy, Snowden is widening the issue merely from the 4th Amendment prohibition on unreasonable government searches of private papers and effects.
 This amendment was the basis for a recent Supreme Court ruling and a lower court ruling forbidding law enforcement from using GPS tracking without a warrant.
 The courts construed following someone around 24/7 as a “search” because such intensive monitoring of a person’s movements goes beyond just glimpsing the individual in public.
 NSA collection of metadata from cell phones inevitably involves tracking individuals just as a GPS device would.